cchitsiang/awesome-stars/README.md

 - [vitalics/ajv-ts](https://github.com/vitalics/ajv-ts) - First-class ajv typescript JSON-schema builder inspired from Zod
 - [lmsqueezy/wedges](https://github.com/lmsqueezy/wedges) - An ever-expanding, open-source React UI library built with the Wedges Design System, Radix primitives, and Tailwind CSS.
 - [isaacharrisholt/supawright](https://github.com/isaacharrisholt/supawright) - A Playwright test harness for E2E testing with Supabase
-- [udecode/plate](https://github.com/udecode/plate) - A rich-text editor powered by AI
+- [udecode/plate](https://github.com/udecode/plate) - Rich-text editor with AI, MCP, and shadcn/ui
 - [Nutlope/notesGPT](https://github.com/Nutlope/notesGPT) - Record voice notes & transcribe, summarize, and get tasks
 - [subquery/subql](https://github.com/subquery/subql) - SubQuery is an Open, Flexible, Fast and Universal data indexing framework for web3.
 Our mission is to help developers create the decentralised products of the future.
 - [Expensify/App](https://github.com/Expensify/App) - Welcome to New Expensify: a complete re-imagination of financial collaboration, centered around chat.
 Help us build the next generation of Expensify by sharing feedback and contributing to the code.